Alabama Wildlife Services

 CHIPMUNKS

-Chipmunks cause problems to slab concrete, foundations, and retaining walls with their burrowing activity.
+Chipmunks instigate problems to slab concrete, foundations, and retaining walls with their burrowing activity.
 They also love to raid your vegetable gardens and chew on the roots of your plants and bushes.
 If you have a chipmunk problem give us a call.

 CHIPMUNKS